 Browsing the New Non Fiction shelves up on the library’s 4th floor.

 The new common core standards call for the use of primary source documents and first person historical accounts as early as 4th grade.
 Kid friendly primary sources can be hard to find.
 Let us do the leg work for you!
 We've combed our collection and the internet for some great resources for kids.
 Here are some of the highlights.
-To see the full lists in our catalog, click on the links below:

 Did you know that Woodrow Wilson was the first president since John Adams to deliver his State of the Union address before Congress in person?
 Or that Theodore Roosevelt chased down boat thieves for 36 hours straight in the Dakota Territory while also reading Tolstoy’s Anna Karenina?
 Or that Andrew Jackson killed a man in a duel?